-Grahame went to vet school at Cambridge university where he qualified in 1998.
-After a few years dabbling in mixed practice in Cheshire and a stint in North London he moved to a mixed practice in Gloucestershire.
-He spent 11 happy years there initially as an assistant and then as a partner.
+Grahame, a Cambridge graduate dabbled in mixed practice in Cheshire and Herriots Practice in Yorkshire.
+After a spell in North London he moved to a mixed practice in Gloucestershire where he spent 11 happy years, initially as an assistant and then as a partner.

 We are very lucky to be able to work with this charming gentleman.

-Sophie also has a first-class honours degree in Natural Sciences and spent one year working in pharmaceutical research prior to veterinary training.
+Besides her Veterinary Degree Sophie also has a first-class honours degree in Natural Sciences.
+She spent a year working in pharmaceutical research prior to veterinary training.

 Richard spent the last 9 years working in a large country town called Geraldton, initially working as a mixed animal vet and then later on concentrating on small animals.

 He has since made a permanent move back to the UK, settling in the Cotswolds.

 He is looking forward to meeting new patients and clients to form long-term bonds for your pets health & wellbeing.